Hermes Ernesto da Fonseca

-Hermes Ernesto da Fonseca (September 1824 – February 7, 1891) was a Brazilian military officer and politician.
+Hermes Ernesto da Fonseca (September 2, 1824 – February 7, 1891) was a Brazilian military officer and politician.

-History

 Biography

 The eldest son of Manuel Mendes da Fonseca (1785–1859) and Rosa Maria Paulina da Fonseca (1802–1873), he was the brother of Marshal Deodoro da Fonseca and father of the future president of the Brazilian republic, named after him, Hermes Rodrigues da Fonseca.
-He was also the brother of Severiano Martins da Fonseca, the Baron of Alagoa.
+He was also the brother of Severiano Martins da Fonseca, the Baron of Alagoas.

 From a military family, he pursued a career as his father and six brothers, serving in the Paraguayan War.

 After the Proclamation of the Republic he occupied the command of the army troops in Salvador.
 Although brother of the new president, it took him along to join the new regime, only accepting it after news of the departure of the Brazilian imperial family to Europe.

 He was an amateur musician, having composed sacred and military songs (such as Polca do Regimento and mazurca Icamacuá).
 He was married to Rita Rodrigues Barbosa da Fonseca and is buried in the Caju Cemetery.